miguelfc/uim/UimAlertsCleaner/README.md

 ## Installation

 1. Create a directory where you will install the application.
 For example: `D:\CA\UAC`.
-2. Copy the following directories:
+2. Copy the following directories from your build path to the destination directory:
   * lib
   * config